Egypt’s Monopoly on Nile and Water Scarcity

 The History of Treaties and Agreements

 The studies of the relationships among different countries depending on the River Nile and its resources are based on the consideration of the treaties and agreements that have been negotiated for a long period of time and their long-term influence.
-According to Kimenyi and Mbaku, the first agreement was concluded in 1929 between Egypt and Great Britain: the terms of the utilization of the waters of the Nile River were discussed.6 It is considered that the most important issue is the annual water allocation of 48 billion cubic meters gained by Egypt while the treaty allowed Sudan only four billion cubic meters.
-As Paisley and Henshaw point out, the early treaties mainly benefited the downstream states, Sudan and Egypt, without much benefit to the now nine upstream states.7 Thus, the first agreement serves as a perfect example.
+According to Kimenyi and Mbaku, the first agreement was concluded in 1929 between Egypt and Great Britain: the terms of the utilization of the waters of the Nile River were discussed.
+It is considered that the most important issue is the annual water allocation of 48 billion cubic meters gained by Egypt while the treaty allowed Sudan only four billion cubic meters.
+As Paisley and Henshaw point out, the early treaties mainly benefited the downstream states, Sudan and Egypt, without much benefit to the now nine upstream states.
+Thus, the first agreement serves as a perfect example.

 Later on, a new bilateral agreement was signed between, again, Egypt and sovereign Sudan in 1959.
 The water allocation rates were increased for both states.
 Similar to the previous agreement, other parties, even Ethiopia the highlands of which supply the river with water, were not considered, and this fact is often discussed in the academic literature.
-Said demonstrates that the situation often becomes the example of unremitting and open conflict, or, at least, incipient and barely camouflaged competition.8 Between 1929 and 1959, there were more agreements, known as the Nile Waters Agreements, that established unfavorable policies concerning the specific regulations of construction projects: none of them could be carried out on the Nile River or any of its tributaries until the Egypt’s approval is obtained.
-Naturally, this state of affairs could not be accepted by the countries that had no access to the water resources, and disagreements occurred.
+Said demonstrates that the situation often becomes the example of unremitting and open conflict, or, at least, incipient and barely camouflaged competition.

-In spite of the history of fruitless negotiations over allocation and development, the first important steps were taken in the 1980s, namely the research pertaining to technical issues and the resources policies.1999 is notable for the shift of paradigm: the Nile River riparian states, except for Eritrea, signed the Nile Basin Initiative making an attempt to promote cooperation on the use of the common Nile Basin water resources, and the states started working on developing a permanent legal and institutional framework for governing the Nile River resources9.
-This event is viewed as the turning point in the relationships among the River Nile Basin, but, at the same time, researchers express the opinion that the modern events will bring more troubles and tension between the source and mouth countries since some contradictions.10
+In spite of the history of fruitless negotiations over allocation and development, the first important steps were taken in the 1980s, namely the research pertaining to technical issues and the resources policies.
+1999 is notable for the shift of paradigm: the Nile River riparian states, except for Eritrea, signed the Nile Basin Initiative making an attempt to promote cooperation on the use of the common Nile Basin water resources, and the states started working on developing a permanent legal and institutional framework for governing the Nile River resources.
+This event is viewed as the turning point in the relationships among the River Nile Basin, but, at the same time, researchers express the opinion that the modern events will bring more troubles and tension between the source and mouth countries since some contradictions.

 The Egypt’s “Historical Right” Argument